shreyashhon1111/shreyashhon1111/README.md

 ## 🎯 About Me

-I'm a dedicated and enthusiastic second-year Engineering student specializing in **Artificial Intelligence** and **Machine Learning**.
-I'm passionate about exploring cutting-edge technologies and solving real-world problems with data-driven solutions.
-I bring hands-on experience with AI/ML algorithms (supervised and unsupervised), along with strong programming skills in **Python** and **Java**.

----
+Third-year Engineering student specializing in Artificial Intelligence and Machine Learning.
+Experienced in applying AI/ML algorithms, including supervised and unsupervised learning, to develop data-driven solutions.
+Committed to leveraging technology to address real-world challenges.

 ## 🎓 Education